 What’s the most INTERESTING initiative or campaign your organization has done to raise funds?

-KO: This year we are doing a 50/50 raffle using a helicopter.
+KO: This year we are doing a helicopter ball drop.
 Instead of pulling a number out of a hat, we are dropping a bucket of pre-numbered golf balls out of a hovering helicopter.
 The closest golf ball to the target hole wins the prize.
-Flipcause is helping us reach our audience and pre-sell the tickets.
+Flipcause is helping us reach our audience and pre-sell tickets to the event.

 How has Flipcause helped York Street Project engage supporters and/or raise funds?

 KO: Having a platform that is easily integrated and shared among our marketing tactics has been the biggest, and also most immediate, benefit.